This article is segmented into three parts in order to present in detail the various aspects of exploits and exploit kits.

 If we analyse the case of the CVE-2015-0313 vulnerability, the most exploited, we realize that its CVSS score is 10, that it’s cross-platform (Windows, MacOS, and Linux) and is « 0-day ».

 Many exploits still used today target vulnerabilities for which patches are available.
-So, it’s highly advised to keep software installed up-to-date, especially high risk software ones such as:
+So, it’s highly advised to keep software installed up-to-date (for example by using UCheck), especially high risk software ones such as:

 - Operating systems